 Sole custody in Texas is referred to as a sole managing conservatorship.
 Under this arrangement, the child typically resides with one parent who makes most if not all decisions about the child’s upbringing.
 Since the state of Texas believes that most children benefit from having a relationship with both parents, it isn’t easy to get sole custody in Texas.

 If you’re preparing for a child custody battle in Texas—or seeking to modify existing custody and visitation orders—you may wonder what the judge will consider when reviewing your case.
 Like most states, the Texas family court’s first priority is to figure out what is in the best interest of the child.
+This is something our law firm’s family court lawyers in Fort Worth, Texas deal with every day.

 To determine what directives will best meet the child’s needs—including sole or joint managing conservatorship (sole or joint custody), visitation schedules, child support, etc.—the judge will take several factors into consideration, with some factors carrying more weight than others.
 These may include: